jsoeterbroek/resume/markdown/resume-en.md

     * Systems Configuration Management automation with CfEngine
     * Systems Management and Provisioning with Red Hat Satellite Server
     * System Monitoring and troubleshooting
-    * Hardware maintenance
+    * Hardware maintenance in-house data center
-    * Development of remote installation and management tools
-    * Writing cookbooks on hardware/software implementations
-    * Implementation and configuration of servers and associated software
+    * Change management in close coordination with other departments

 2007 – 2008
 :   **Schuberg Philis**
     ***Mission Critical Engineer***

-    Schuberg Philis is a leading provider of mission critical outsourcing services.
-Focused exclusively on the applications that businesses rely on 24 h/day, guaranteeing 100% up-time.
     Responsibilities and achievements include building and managing dedicated mission critical application infrastructures, including datacenter hardware for its customers.

 2005 - 2007
-:   **Shell Exploration & Production**
+:   **Shell**
     ***Linux Project Engineer***

-    Shell Exploration & Production is engaged in the upstream activities of acquiring, exploring, developing and producing oil and gas, via Ordina Consulting.
+    Linux Project Engineer at Shell Exploration & Production.
 Responsibilities and achievements:

     * Linux custom engineering based on RHEL
     * Writing installation and support manuals, processes and procedures
     * Development of remote installation and management tools
-    * Writing cookbooks on hardware/software implementations
     * Implementation and configuration of servers and associated software
-    * Implementation of server client software
     * Implementation of Red Hat Network Satellite Server
     * Project technical co-ordination